rlucente-se-jboss/bootc-demo/README.md

     ln -s ~/.ssh/id_core.pub .

 Edit the `demo.conf` file and make sure the settings are correct.
-At a minimum, you should adjust the credentials for simple content access and the `CONTAINER_REPO` to match the fully qualified name for your bootable container repository.
-Don't include the optional tag.
+At a minimum, you should adjust the credentials for simple content access.
 The full list of options in the `demo.conf` file are shown here.

 | Option         | Description |
 | -------------- | ----------- |